top of page

 Welcome to Vibrant Acupuncture & Sound!

-I'm Ruth, an Acupuncturist and classical Chinese Medicine practitioner trained in sound therapy, tai chi, fertility awareness methods, and health coaching.
-I love combining acupuncture with sound, using the dynamic healing vibrations of the voice, Tibetan and crystal singing bowls, tuning forks, flutes, chimes, strings, and percussion to create an immersive healing experience that opens, clears, and restores harmony to the body, nervous system, and mind.
+As a sound healer, I love combining acupuncture with music, using the dynamic healing vibrations of the voice, Tibetan and crystal singing bowls, tuning forks, flutes, chimes, strings, and percussion to create an immersive healing experience that opens, clears, and restores harmony to the body, nervous system, and mind.

-As a practitioner, I hold dearly what traditional Chinese Medicine (TCM) embraces as a truth: that we all embody Yin AND Yang to infinite degrees — in our sexuality, bodies, genders, self-expression, relationships, and so on.
-This, to me, represents the ultimate embodiment of inclusivity and reflects how I wish to connect with the community through this sacred medicine.
+As a practitioner, I hold dearly what traditional Chinese Medicine embraces as a truth: that we all embody Yin AND Yang to infinite degrees — in our sexuality, bodies, genders, self-expression, relationships, and so on.
+This, to me, represents the ultimate embodiment of inclusivity and connection.
+It reflects how I wish to connect with the community through this sacred medicine.

 PHILOSOPHY

-Now, take a moment to sync your breath with the seasons -- breathe in for Spring, hold for Summer, out for Autumn, hold for Winter.
+BREATHE: Take a moment to sync your breath with the seasons -- breathe in for Spring, hold for Summer, out for Autumn, hold for Winter.
 It grounds and reconnects us with the rhythms and cycles of nature, with which we are one.

 This is where reconnecting with your true nature & healing begins.